Medications for Depression

-While they take some time to work (about 4-6 weeks) and can be accompanied by some unpleasant side effects, antidepressant medications can help alleviate symptoms of depression so that you feel better and are better able to resume your normal functioning and work on other ways to recover from depression.
-Typically, medications are provided by your family doctor or a psychiatrist.
+While they take some time to work (about 4-6 weeks) and can be accompanied by some unpleasant side effects, antidepressant medications can help alleviate symptoms of depression so that we feel better and are better able to resume normal functioning and work on other ways to recover from depression.
+Typically, medications are provided by family doctors or psychiatrists.
 Consult a Doctor to find out whether antidepressants might be right for you.

-Understandably, some guys are reluctant to take antidepressant medications, but unfounded concerns can result in denying yourself a potentially useful treatment.
+Understandably, some guys are reluctant to take antidepressant medications, but unfounded concerns can result in denying ourselves a potentially useful treatment.

 You’re worried about being prescribed a medication you don’t need

 Some guys are worried that their doctor will tell them to take some pills and not address underlying issues.
-In practice, doctors work with you to figure out the best options for treating whatever issue you come in with; medication may be one option but it shouldn’t be the only one you discuss.
+In practice, doctors work with us to figure out the best options for treating whatever issue we come in with; medication may be one option but it shouldn’t be the only one you discuss.